Isotope effect on the anomalies of water: a corresponding states analysis

-Once $D_\mathrm{s}$ and $\eta$ are known, we can compute an apparent hydrodynamic radius $\Rh$, defined by inverting the SER: $\Rh = \kB T/(C \pi D_\mathrm{s} \eta)$.
-As shown in Ref.~\cite{ragueneau_shear_2021}, above $280\,\mathrm{K}$, $\Rh$ is nearly the same for the two isotopes: $0.16$ or $0.11\,\mathrm{nm}$ with $C=4$ or 6, respectively.
-This common $\Rh$ value is also close to the size of a water molecule, which is virtually the same for H$_2$O and D$_2$O, as their molar volumes differ only marginally.
-The SER is thus fulfilled above $280\,\mathrm{K}$~\cite{ragueneau_shear_2021}.
-In contrast, at lower temperature, SER is violated: the calculated $\Rh$ values become unphysically small, dropping by 40\% from 298 to $244\,\mathrm{K}$, and cannot be interpreted as a molecular size any more.
-Rather, the SER violation is usually attributed to decoupling between viscosity and translation, due to collective effects~\cite{dehaoui_viscosity_2015}.
+In contrast, at low temperature, SER is violated: the SE ratio increases sharply (see Fig.~\ref{fig:SECSA}), and the calculated $\Rh$ values become unphysically small, dropping by 40\% from 298 to $244\,\mathrm{K}$, and cannot be interpreted as a molecular size any more.
+The SER violation is usually attributed to decoupling between viscosity and translation, due to collective effects~\cite{dehaoui_viscosity_2015}.
 The distribution of relaxation times in the system, rather narrow at high temperature, broadens at low temperature and $\eta$ and $D$ decouple because they are related to different moments of this distribution~\cite{ediger_spatially_2000}.
-To visualize the degree of violation of SER, it is customary~\cite{kumar_relation_2007,montero_de_hijes_viscosity_2018} to plot the so-called Stokes-Einstein ratio (SE ratio) $D\eta/T$ as a function of temperature.
-Figure~\ref{fig:SE} shows the SE ratio for the two isotopes, both normalized by the H$_2$O value at $298\,\mathrm{K}$ (the D$_2$O value is the same within uncertainty).
-A SE ratio close to 1 above $280\,\mathrm{K}$ indicate that SER is fulfilled, while it is increasingly violated at lower temperatures.
-Nevertheless, the two data sets in Fig.~\ref{fig:SE} run parallel to each other, which suggests that H$_2$O and D$_2$O experience similar collective effects, albeit starting at different temperatures.
-This is confirmed by shifting the H$_2$O data by $7\,\mathrm{K}$, as shown by the dashed curve, which is closely superimposed on the D$_2$O data.
-To collapse the two curves, we have also tried a ``corresponding states'' approach, plotting the SE ratio as a function of $T$ divided by the liquid-vapor critical temperature.
-This works for simple fluids, e.g. Lennard-Jones fluids with the same size parameter, but fails for water's isotopes.
+The fact that the two data sets in Fig.~\ref{fig:SECSA} run parallel to each other suggests that H$_2$O and D$_2$O experience similar collective effects, albeit starting at different temperatures.
+We may thus attempt the same corresponding states analysis, plotting the data for SE ratio in light water after multiplying their temperatures by $\Theta$.
+The result falls on top of the SE ratio in heavy water, see Fig.~\ref{fig:SECSA} (bottom panel).
+We argue that the direct comparison of the SE ratio $D\eta/T$ avoids the complications encountered with the prefactor introduced for the dynamic properties.